top of page

 About Josi

-Hi there traveler!
-My name is Josi and I am a 21-year old adventurer, having explored 23 countries in just the past year.
-I have taken my personal travel experience and compiled my knowledge for the best itineraries, inspiration, and information, all for y'all, all right here.
-Please do not hesitate to reach out if you have any questions!
+Hi there!
+My name is Josi and I'm a 21-year-old traveler who has explored 23 countries in just the past year.
+I've turned those experiences into curated itineraries, practical advice, and travel inspiration—all for fun, and all for y'all.
+Please don't hesitate to reach out if you have any questions!

 Have Any Questions?